oronymzy/tips/docs/sGitrpo.md

 ## prior work
 - The functionality of the `-G` option was introduced to me by [an answer on Stack Overflow by Jakub Narębski](https://stackoverflow.com/questions/1337320/how-to-grep-git-commit-diffs-or-contents-for-a-certain-word/1340245#1340245).
 - The functionality of the `-p` option was introduced to me by [an answer on Stack Overflow by Nathan Kinsinger](https://stackoverflow.com/questions/4468361/search-all-of-git-history-for-a-string/4472267#4472267).
-- The method of searching for commits applied to a single file was introduced to me by [an answer on Stack Overflow by ralphtheninja](https://stackoverflow.com/questions/10215197/git-search-for-string-in-a-single-files-history/10216050#10216050).
+- The method of listing commits applied to a relevant file was introduced to me by [an answer on Stack Overflow by ralphtheninja](https://stackoverflow.com/questions/10215197/git-search-for-string-in-a-single-files-history/10216050#10216050).
-- The method of searching for commits in which patch text was added or removed was introduced to me by [an answer on Stack Overflow by Mark Longair](https://stackoverflow.com/questions/5816134/how-to-find-the-git-commit-that-introduced-a-string-in-any-branch/5816177#5816177) and [an answer on Stack Overflow by Ciro Santilli](https://stackoverflow.com/questions/5816134/how-to-find-the-git-commit-that-introduced-a-string-in-any-branch/31621921#31621921).
+- The method of listing commits in which relevant text was added to a patch or removed from a patch was introduced to me by [an answer on Stack Overflow by Mark Longair](https://stackoverflow.com/questions/5816134/how-to-find-the-git-commit-that-introduced-a-string-in-any-branch/5816177#5816177) and [an answer on Stack Overflow by Ciro Santilli](https://stackoverflow.com/questions/5816134/how-to-find-the-git-commit-that-introduced-a-string-in-any-branch/31621921#31621921).
-- The method of searching for text in log messages was introduced to me by [an answer on Stack Overflow by hobbs](https://stackoverflow.com/questions/3826748/how-to-search-in-commit-messages-using-command-line/3826800#3826800).
+- The method of listing commits in which relevant text was present in a log message was introduced to me by [an answer on Stack Overflow by hobbs](https://stackoverflow.com/questions/3826748/how-to-search-in-commit-messages-using-command-line/3826800#3826800).

 ## licensing
 **No rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**